Check Your Medical Bill Before You Pay

 How do I lower my medical bill?

-The most effective way to lower your medical bill is to combine two approaches: first, check for billing errors (studies find the majority of bills contain at least one), then identify which federal laws apply to your situation.
-The No Surprises Act, IRS charity care, and ACA appeal rights can each lower what you legally owe — sometimes dramatically.
-Our report tells you exactly which apply to your bill and how to use them.
+The most effective way to lower your medical bill is to combine two approaches: first, check for billing errors (medical billing errors are common — an itemized review often finds discrepancies), then identify which federal laws may apply to your situation.
+Your plan shows you exactly which may apply to your bill and what to do with each.

 How do I reduce my medical bill?

-Start by requesting an itemized bill — most medical bills contain at least one error.
+Start by requesting an itemized bill — billing errors are common and an itemized review often surfaces discrepancies.
 Then identify which federal protections apply to your case.
 If you were seen by an out-of-network provider at an in-network facility, the No Surprises Act may cap your cost.
 If the hospital is nonprofit and your income qualifies, IRS charity care can reduce your bill to Medicare rates.

 What happens if I can't afford my medical bill?